jfriedlein/h2a_pdf-highlightedText_to_annotation/README.md

 Compatible with Linux and Windows (tested for Windows with python 3.11.1 custom installation based on ["Install Python under Windows"](https://www.digitalocean.com/community/tutorials/install-python-windows-10) already including tkinter)
 To make sure you got all packages installed, I recommend starting the python file from the terminal, then you will see error messages.

-@todo Check all necessary packages also for Linux
+@todo double check all necessary packages also for Linux

 for h2a-algorithm:
 - pip install pymupdf (no need to directly install fitz, which may cause some problems)